skywalkerSam/react-todo/README.md

-# ToDo application with React
+# TODO application made with React